+If the level in the Class II surface impoundment reaches 30-inches (2.5 feet) of freeboard, the Discharger shall immediately notify Central Valley Water Board staff by telephone and email with the Class II surface impoundment water level and the proposed actions to prevent the Class II surface impoundment from reaching pass the 24-inches (2 feet) freeboard limit.

 The Discharger shall comply with all Standard Facility Specifications listed in Section E of the SPRRs dated January 2012 which are part of this Order.

 CONSTRUCTION SPECIFICATIONS

-Liner
+Landfill Liner

 LF-2 expansion modules shall, at a minimum, be constructed in accordance with the following engineered alternative design (EAD), from top to bottom: 14